happyweijie/happyweijie/README.md

 ## Hi there 👋

-I'm Wei Jie, an undergraduate in Business Artificial Intelligence Systems from the National University of Singapore!
+I'm Wei Jie, an undergraduate in Computer Science from the National University of Singapore!
 I like experimenting on new stuff :)

 <h2>Find me on:</h2>
 <p>